awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-ec2-auto-scaling-load-balancer.md

 1. Enter a name and provide a description for the initial version of the launch template\.

-1. For **Amazon machine image \(AMI\)**, enter the ID of the AMI for your instances as search criteria\.
+1. For **Application and OS Images \(Amazon Machine Image\)**, choose the ID of the AMI for your instances\.
+You can search through all available AMIs, or from the **Recent** or **Quick Start** list, select an AMI\.
+If you don't see the AMI that you need, you can choose **Browser more AMIs** to browse the full AMI catalog\.

 1. For **Instance type**, select a hardware configuration for your instances that is compatible with the AMI that you specified\.

 1. \(Optional\) For **Key pair \(login\)**, choose the key pair to use when connecting to your instances\.

-1. For **Network interfaces**, do the following:
+1. For **Network settings**, expand **Advanced network configuration** and do the following:

-   1. Choose **Add network interface**\.
-For this tutorial, use the option to specify the network interface\.
+   1. Choose **Add network interface** to configure the primary network interface\.

    1. \(Optional\) For **Auto\-assign public IP**, keep the default value, **Don't include in launch template**\.
-When you create your Auto Scaling group, you can assign a public IP address to instances in your Auto Scaling group by using subnets that have the public IP addressing attribute enabled, such as the default subnets in the default VPC\.
+When you create your Auto Scaling group, you can assign a public IPv4 address to instances in your Auto Scaling group by using subnets that have the public IPv4 addressing attribute enabled, such as the default subnets in the default VPC\.
 Alternatively, if you don't need to connect to your instances, you can choose **Disable** to prevent instances in your group from receiving traffic directly from the internet\.
 In this case, they will receive traffic only from the load balancer\.

    1. For **Security group ID**, specify a security group for your instances from the same VPC as the load balancer\.